Two Alberta artists debuted their exhibits at the Okotoks Art Gallery last weekend.

 The two exhibits, living iyiniwak survivance by Dr. Karlee Fellner and Painting Alberta by Sabine Lecore-Moore, are on view at the Okotoks Art Gallery until Nov.
 8.

-Fellner, a professor at the University of Calgary, said living iyiniwak survivance is inspired by a quote from White Earth Anishinaabe scholar Gerald Visenor.
+Fellner, a psychologist and former professor at the University of Calgary, said living iyiniwak survivance is inspired by a quote from White Earth Anishinaabe scholar Gerald Visenor.

 "Survivance is an active sense of presence, the continuance of native stories, not a mere reaction, or a survivable name.
 Native survivance stories are renunciations of dominance, tragedy, and victimry," explained Fellner, a Cree/Métis artist.